 - The main HD-quality video screen, installed in 2013 above the center field bleachers, is the largest in MLB, just larger than two NBA basketball courts placed end to end.

-- WiFi was installed at Safeco Field.
+- WiFi was installed at T-Mobile Park.
 It is available for free to all fans.

 - The Museum area is located on the main level concourse between sections 132-138.
 It includes the Mariners Hall of Fame and captures the history of baseball in the Northwest.